petuum-inc/poseidon-release/docs/source/install.rst

 Pre-Install steps
 -----------------

-Poseidon runs on GPU clusters.
-The following steps outline the installation of GPU libraries CUDA and cuDNN:
+There are two Poseidon packages.
+One is for CPU-only devices, the other runs on GPU devices.

+For GPU devices, you must install the nVidia CUDA libraries.
+The install instructions for CUDA and cuDNN are outlined below:

 .. toctree::
    :maxdepth: 2